nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 > GIVEN a decimal

-> WHEN I pass it to a function TODO
+> WHEN I pass it to a function for conversion

-> THEN the function returns the base equivalent
+> THEN the function returns the binary equivalent

 That’s our general outline.
-We know our input conditions (a decimal) and our output requirements (a binary TODO), and our goal is to perform the conversion of the decimal to binary.
+We know our input conditions (a decimal) and our output requirements (a binary equivalent), and our goal is to perform the conversion of the decimal to binary.

 Let’s make a plan!